-Red Wiggler worms start out as cocoons (contains about 4 to 6 baby worms only), and begin with the Egg stage.
+Red wiggler worms start out as cocoons (each cocoon contains about 4 to 6 baby worms only) and begin with the egg stage.
 When adult worms give birth or deliver worm eggs, their eggs will typically be in a grape seed-like size.
 So you can imagine how tiny it can be.

-Now after the egg stage, comes the Juvenile (young) stage.
-Baby worms at this point (after hatching out of their eggs) will start out with no reproductive organs but will be able to develop it after some time.
-They will also be just about half an inch in length size, and can be no thicker than four human hairs combined.
+Now after the egg stage, comes the juvenile (young) stage.
+They’re also called wiggler hatchlings.
+At this point (after hatching out of eggs), baby red wriggler worms will start out with no reproductive organs.
+They will be able to develop them after some time.
+They will also be just about half an inch in length size and can be no thicker than four human hairs combined.

-It is through warmer temperatures (an acceptable warm temperature) that they’re all energized about trying to find a mate to reproduce with.
+It is through the right temperatures (an acceptably warm temperature) that you get them all energized about trying to find a mate to reproduce with.
 So after mating, they will then separate from each other, and will then start secreting the eggs that they’ve produced.

 Red Wriggler Worms’ Life Cycle and Stages Summarized

 The life cycle of red wriggler worms has 4 stages:

 - The egg stage – the initial incubation process lasts approximately 23 days.
 After that, the egg changes color and young red wriggler worms hatch about 3 – 4 weeks later.
 So, the egg stage lasts about 6 – 7 weeks.

 - The juvenile stage – at this point, juvenile worms don’t have formed reproductive organs.
 However, you can use them for composting as they can already eat organic materials.
 The juvenile stage lasts about 40 – 60 days.

 - The adult stage – in this stage, the reproductive organs of the worms are formed and they are fully-fledged, mature worms.
 This is the stage when they can start to mate.